Dr. Mark is a veterinarian. He also trains dogs, mostly large breeds and those that suffer from aggression problems.

 This sounds very unfair and I would really like a guarantee like this, but if you think about it, this applies to people as well.
 If you hurt someone, you are condemned as a violent person but there is no group that will give you a certificate saying that you will never hurt someone.

-A few weeks ago, a carpenter who is doing some work for me came over and grabbed one of my Pitbulls around the waist.
+A few weeks ago, a carpenter who was doing some work for me came over and grabbed one of my Pitbulls around the waist.
 I have trained her to accept all sorts of handling since she was a puppy, and I routinely open her mouth, feel between her toes, etc. The carpenter was not abusing my dog (or I would have stopped him) but the dog did look at me with a confused face.
 She was upset and most dogs without proper socialization would have bitten at that point.
 Yes, dog owners do realize that it can happen anytime.

 So if your dog bites, what happens if she is declared dangerous?
 If it is a first bite, some legislative regions will only demand that you keep the dog confined to a fenced yard, keep the dog muzzled when walking outside of the yard, etc. The judge will have the power to order your dog to be euthanized, however, so please follow the steps I outlined at the beginning of this article and do your best to avoid court.